 An Epiretinal Membrane (ERM) or macular pucker is caused by a fibrous membrane that grows over the macular surface.
-In some individuals, this membrane contracts, which resultis in wrinkling of the retina.
+In some individuals, the membrane contracts, resulting in a wrinkling of the retina.
 This contraction may mechanically irritate the retina and cause retinal swelling.
 Approximately 20% of epiretinal membranes progressively worsen.

-An Epiretinal Membrane has a characteristic clinical appearance, and the diagnosis is made by the physician during a dilated exam.
-Optical Coherence Tomography (OCT) which provides a scan, or slice of the retina can be very useful in identifying epiretinal membranes.
-In some cases Fluorescein Angiography may be used to rule out other retinal diseases.
+An ERM has a characteristic clinical appearance.
+A diagnosis is made by the physician during a dilated eye exam.
+Optical Coherence Tomography (OCT) provides a scan or slice of the retina which is useful in identifying epiretinal membranes.
+In some cases, Fluorescein Angiography may be used to rule out other retinal diseases.

-When vision declines, vitrectomy surgery to remove the epiretinal membrane may be recommended.
-Eye drops, medications or glasses will not correct the loss of vision.
-During vitrectomy surgery, the vitreous gel is removed.
-Following this, the epiretinal membrane is peeled from the surface of the retina and removed using microscopic forceps.
+When vision declines, Vitrectomy Surgery to remove the epiretinal membrane may be recommended.
+Eye drops, medications, or glasses will not correct the loss of vision.
+During surgery, the vitreous gel is removed.
+Following this, the epiretinal membrane is peeled from the surface of the retina and removed with microscopic forceps.
 Removing the vitreous is not harmful to the function of the eye.
-Vitrectomy surgery is an outpatient procedure usually performed under local anesthesia.
-Significant improvement in vision occurs in most patients after epiretinal membrane removal.
+The surgery is an outpatient procedure, usually performed under local anesthesia.
+Significant improvement in vision occurs in most patients following epiretinal membrane removal.